 Challenge – Keeping Cloud Costs Low While Managing Disruptions in a Microservices Framework

-Carbon processes over 1bn events every day (including intent signals, context, brand affinity, browsing behaviour & demographics) and by integrating with other parts of the marketing technology stack such as ad-servers, demand side platforms (DSPs) and content management platforms, Carbon turns those events into insights and actionable data points.
+Carbon processes over 1 billion events every day (including intent signals, context, brand affinity, browsing behavior & demographics) and by integrating with other parts of the marketing technology stack such as ad-servers, demand side platforms (DSPs) and content management platforms, Carbon turns those events into insights and actionable data points.

 In order to manage and support the growing requirements of their platform, Carbon’s engineering group came to realize that their current cloud architecture is gradually becoming insufficient, therefore, they decided to transition Carbon’s back-end infrastructure to a microservices container architecture.